SteeltoeOSS/Documentation/docs/docs/v3/configuration/index.md

 * RandomValue generator
 * Spring Cloud Config Server

+Steeltoe also provides hosting extensions for dynamically binding ASP.NET Core to ports assigned by cloud platforms.

 The following sections provide more detail on each of these new providers.